Broccode/acci_eaf/docs/architecture.md

 These selections are based on the PRD's "Core Technical Decisions & Application Structure" and further refined for this architectural document.
-Versions should be pinned during initial project setup and managed via Gradle Version Catalogs and `package.json`.
+Versions should be pinned during initial project setup and managed via **centralized dependency version management** in the root `build.gradle.kts` and `package.json`.
+See `docs/troubleshooting/dependency-management-guidelines.md` for details.

 | Category                        | Technology                                                 | Version / Details                                 | Description / Purpose                                                 | Justification (Primary from PRD/Brief)                                       |
 | :------------------------------ | :--------------------------------------------------------- | :------------------------------------------------ | :-------------------------------------------------------------------- | :--------------------------------------------------------------------------- |